Toby Keith dead after cancer battle: 'Should've Been a Cowboy' singer was 62 - al.com

 He jumps on a plane, ready to be whatever this woman needs, a knight in somewhat rusty armor, arriving not on a white horse, but likely in a beat-up pickup truck.
 There’s a hint of amusement in the song, a playful jab at the absurdity of the situation, yet beneath the surface lies a deep well of commitment.

-Read more: Toby Keith - Clancy's Tavern
+Read more: Toby Keith - I Need to Hear a Country Song

 This is Toby Keith at his core.
 He doesn’t shy away from depicting the complexities of human relationships, the messy loyalty that binds us together.
 I Ain’t Already There is a testament to that, a deceptively simple song that lingers long after the last note fades.